AdobeDocs/campaign-classic.en/help/campaign/using/applying-rules.md

 1. Control rules, if they are applied at the start of targeting.
 1. Filtering rules:

-    * Native application rules for address qualification: defined address / non-verified address / address on the block list / quarantined address / address quality.
+    * Native application rules for address qualification: defined address / non-verified address / address on the denylist / quarantined address / address quality.
     * Filtering rules defined by the user.
     * Deduplication rule on the address or the identifier (applied if necessary).